 I didn’t like how this product performed for me and there was something here that bothered my skin because I did get a flare-up after about two days in.

-I suspect it’s the silicone, but again, I can never know for sure because as I always like to mention – a shorter ingredient list usually helps you figure out what might be causing the problem while a longer ingredient list makes this a little more difficult.
+I suspect it’s the silicone, but again, I can never know for sure because as I always like to mention – a shorter ingredient list usually helps you figure out what might be causing the problem.
+In comparison, a longer ingredient list makes this a little more difficult.

-I also regularly make my boyfriend try products I’m buying because he has dry skin and I have oily skin, so it’s important for me to know how the product performs for both skin types.
+I also regularly make my boyfriend try products I’m buying because he has dry skin and I have oily skin, so I need to know how the product performs for both skin types.

 He said that he liked it but it didn’t make him feel any different after the first few uses.
 I also didn’t notice any significant difference in his skin after using the product.

 On the other hand, he’s lucky that his skin isn’t acne-prone like mine so he didn’t get a flare-up or anything, but he complained about the strong scent and it was impossible to make him continue to use it again after a few days.

 I regret saying this because Inkey List is truly becoming one of my favorite brands and I actually stopped purchasing products by The Ordinary because of them, however, the polyglutamic acid was a total flop for me and I will not be repurchasing this product in the future.

 Again, I am not saying it’s a bad product because it didn’t do any harm to my boyfriend’s skin, however, I would advise oily and acne-prone skins to skip this one.